RiadhG-Hub/bestWaytoproceedfront/README.md

 # BestWayToProceedFront

-A Flutter package designed to assist blind individuals by utilizing a phone camera and the Gemini AI system to determine whether it is safe to proceed.
+A Flutter Application designed to assist blind individuals by utilizing a phone camera and the Gemini AI system to determine whether it is safe to proceed.
 This package leverages advanced AI technology to provide real-time feedback and enhance the safety and independence of visually impaired users.

 ## Features